wikimedia/mediawiki-tools-cli/CI.md

 # CI

-Continuous integration for this project is currently split between Wikimedia Gitlab shared runners and custom mwcli runners.
+Continuous integration for this project is currently split between Wikimedia Gitlab shared runners and custom wmcli runners.

 The shared runners are used where possible.
 The custom mwcli runners are used when docker in docker is needed (integration tests).